What is it: Natsume's Book of Friends: The Waking Rock and the Strange Visitor

 - Studio: Shuka

 Visually, the film is a feast for the eyes, with fluid animation and a color palette that captures the essence of rural Japan.
 The landscapes are richly detailed, creating an environment that transports the viewer to Natsume's magical world.
-The soundtrack, composed by Natsumi Kameoka, perfectly complements the scenes, heightening emotions and helping to tell the story in an engaging way.
-Every visual and audio element is carefully crafted to create an immersive experience that resonates with the audience.
+The soundtrack, composed by Natsumi Kameoka, perfectly complements the scenes, intensifying emotions and helping to tell the story in an engaging way.
+Every visual and sound element is carefully crafted to create an immersive experience that resonates with the audience.